dariusgrant/dariusgrant.github.io/_posts/2021-02-11-Method-Chaining-Base-Class-Methods-With-Derived-Classes.md

 the same thing without templates by definining a method once in the base class.
 Before learning about this, I marked the base methods as virtual and implemented the same piece of code in derived classes to achieve method chaining.
 Obviously, this violates the DRY principle.

-A primary limitation most will face is that there's not much use for implementing this without good cause.
-There aren't very many use cases for why one might need to use method chaining along with CRTP, at least plausible cases.
-The builder pattern makes sense of why method chaining would be useful.
-But for most developers, I'd assume that this would find any merit outside of very specific situations.
-Some deem method chaining as nothing more than syntatic sugar and a minor conveninece that causes more issues than solving them.

-In regards to using the pattern itself, a specific limitation to consider is that multiple inheritance levels is very tricky to get right from what I've discovered.
-From my testing, one can probably achieve method chaining by having a template argument for the class itself and an argument for the derived class.
-The outline would be something like below:
+Additionally, it's simple to implement a class that inherits from a base that is several levels up.
+Below is an example of this, thanks to more constructive criticism from some wonderful online professionals.

 ```
-template <class Self, class Derived>
+template <class Derived>
 class Vehicle{
     public:
-        Derived& a(){}
-}
+        Derived& a(){ return static_cast<Derived&>(*this); }
+};

-template <class Self, class Derived>
+template <class Derived>
-class Car : public Vehicle<Car<Self, Derived>, Derived>{
+class Car : public Vehicle<Derived>{
     public:
-        Derived& b(){ ... }
+        Derived& b(){ return static_cast<Derived&>(*this); }
-}
+};

-template <class Self, class Derived>
+template <class Derived>
-class RaceCar : public Car<RaceCar<Self, Derived>, Derived>{
+class RaceCar : public Car<Derived>{
     public:
-        Derived& c() { ... }
+        Derived& c(){ return static_cast<Derived&>(*this); }
-}
+};

-class F1RaceCar : public RaceCar<F1RaceCar, F1RaceCar>{
+class F1RaceCar : public RaceCar<F1RaceCar>{
     public:
-        F1RaceCar& d()) { ... }
+        F1RaceCar& d(){ return *this; }
-}
+};
 ```

+A primary limitation most will face is that there's not much use for implementing this without good cause.
+There aren't very many use cases for why one might need to use method chaining along with CRTP, at least plausible cases.
+The builder pattern makes sense of why method chaining would be useful.
+But for most developers, I'd assume that this would find any merit outside of very specific situations.
+Some deem method chaining as nothing more than syntatic sugar and a minor conveninece that causes more issues than solving them.

 ## Thank you for reading!
 Thank you for reading my post!
 These posts are inspired by actual problems I face when developing so it's fun to look over the things I've learned and put it out for